-- 1. Practitioners who are licensed, certified or registered by the state to practice independently (without direction or supervision); - 2.
-Practitioners who have an independent relationship with Healthy Blue - An independent relationship exists when Healthy Blue directs its Members to see a specific practitioner or group of practitioners, including all practitioners whom a Member can select as primary care practitioners; and - 3.
-Practitioners who provide care to Members under Healthy Blue's medical benefits.
+- 1. Are licensed, certified or registered by the state to practice independently (without direction or supervision). - 2.
+Have an independent relationship with the organization.
+An independent relationship exists when the organization directs its members to see a specific practitioner or group of practitioners, including all practitioners whom member can select as primary care practitioners. - 3.
+Who provide care to members under the organization's medical benefits.